charparr/parr-thesis/thesis/hv_DEM_prep_appendix.md

     with rasterio.open('hv_ortho_06_04_2017_sum.tif', 'w', **profile) as dst:
         dst.write(ortho_sum.astype('float32'), 1)
     ```
-  - Compute the mask
+  - Compute the mask:
     - `gdal_calc.py -A hv_dem_06_07_2012.tif -B orthos/hv_ortho_06_04_2017_sum.tif -C hv_2017_2012_dem_difference.tif --outfile=hv_DemVals2012_where_drifts_in2017Dem_else0.tif --calc="A*(B>420)*(C>0.4)"`
-- Compute mean DEM values where there are no 2017 snowdrifts
+- Compute mean DEM values where there are no 2017 snowdrifts:
   -   `gdal_calc.py -A hv_dem_06_07_2012.tif -B hv_dem_06_04_2017.tif -C hv_DemVals2012_where_drifts_in2017Dem_else0.tif --outfile=hv_Mean_2012_2017_DemVals_where_notdrifts_in2017Dem_else0.tif --calc="((A+B)/2)*(C==0)" --NoDataValue=-9999`
-- Merge the outputs from the last two commands so that there is no longer any masked data
+- Merge the outputs from the last two commands so that there is no longer any masked data:
   - `gdal_calc.py -A hv_Mean_2012_2017_DemVals_where_notdrifts_in2017Dem_else0.tif -B hv_DemVals2012_where_drifts_in2017Dem_else0.tif --outfile=hv_Mean_2012_2017_DemVals_where_notdrifts_in2017Dem_and_2012DemVals_where_drifts_in2017Dem.tif --calc="maximum(A,B)" --NoDataValue=-9999`
-- Adjust the 2017 DEM by the mean DEM difference to minimize border artifacts
+- Adjust the 2017 DEM by the mean minus one standard deviation of the DEM difference map (with snowdrifts masked out) to minimize border artifacts:
-    -  `gdal_calc.py -A hv_dem_06_04_2017.tif --outfile=hv_dem_06_04_2017_adjusted_by_mean_DEM_delta.tif --calc="A-0.39"`
+    -  `gdal_calc.py -A hv_dem_06_04_2017.tif --outfile=hv_dem_06_04_2017_adjusted_by_mean_DEM_delta.tif --calc="A-0.12"`
-- Pad the merged product with the 2017 DEM and write to a final master DEM
+- Pad the merged product with the 2017 DEM and write to a final master DEM:
   - `gdalbuildvrt hv_dem_master.vrt hv_dem_06_04_2017_adjusted_by_mean_DEM_delta.tif hv_Mean_2012_2017_DemVals_where_notdrifts_in2017Dem_and_2012DemVals_where_drifts_in2017Dem.tif -vrtnodata -9999`
   - `gdalwarp -of Gtiff -dstnodata -9999 hv_dem_master.vrt hv_dem_master.tif`